gabiudrescu/website/content/post/8-monofony/index.md

 +++
 {{% toc %}}

-*Author note: once I saw the [original article](https://afsy.fr/avent/2019/22-monofony-base-sur-la-structure-interne-de-sylius) shared on Sylius Slack, I wanted to use this whenever someone asked me what is Monofony, why use it, how can I use Sylius (concepts) in my own *
+*Author note: once I saw the [original article](https://afsy.fr/avent/2019/22-monofony-base-sur-la-structure-interne-de-sylius) shared on Sylius Slack, I wanted to use this whenever someone asked me what is Monofony, why use it, how can I use Sylius (concepts) in my own application; although initially I planned to just translate it to English, I decided to rewrite it a little bit and adapt it to my needs.*

 # The itch